Maison de l'Orient et de la Méditerranée: Staff

 Anne Schmitt, CNRS, took over directorship from Rémy Boucharlat on 1 January 2011 and conducts research programs within the Archéométrie et archéologie laboratory - UMR 5138 of the MOM.
-Nathalie Donjon serves as secretary general since 2007 after being recruited in 1988 and attached to the CNRS research administration.
+Nathalie Donjon has served as secretary general since 2007, after being recruited in 1988 and attached to the CNRS research administration.

 History

 Founded in 1975, MOM's activity has been characterised by a multidisciplinary working approach.
-It employs 350 people: archaeologists, epigraphists, historians, with the help of physicists, chemists and geologists.
-Geographers, political scientists and architects are also employed.
-It is classed as a research federation involving five joint research units (UMR) of CNRS and two other university teams.
+It employs 350 people including archaeologists, epigraphists, historians, with the help of physicists, chemists and geologists.
+Geographers, political scientists and architects are also part of the team.
+MOM is classed as a research federation involving five joint research units (UMR) of CNRS and two other university teams.
 This federation is linked to the Lumière University Lyon 2 and is especially concerned with historico-morphological studies.
-The MOM has also created an online application, an atlas of near east archaeological sites 14000 to 5700 BP, presenting work by a large number of archaeologists.
+MOM has also created an online application, an atlas of near east archaeological sites 14000 to 5700 BP, presenting work by a large number of archaeologists.